PhotonicGluon/RetDec-Config-Patch/README.md

 ### Building the Package

 One could also build the package from scratch.
-This is particularly useful for contributions.
+This is particularly useful for development and contributions.

 1. Clone the repository.
 2. If you are using VSCode, set up the devcontainer.